 "Terrorists in Afghanistan exploited the misery of the local population," Mirzad said.
 "If you give the population jobs, if they could bring bread to the table, if they had something to defend, then the terrorists, who are very few in number, won't have sway."

 Challenges to mining

 However, developing a mining industry in Afghanistan faces major challenges.
 "One of the biggest challenges is security," Medlin said.
 "Another challenge is the lack of infrastructure.
 We're talking about access to energy, which is required to develop mines.
 We're talking access to roads, railroads and so forth.
 We're also talking about access to water, which is needed in most mining operations.
 It's all a big challenge, but it's doable.
 It won't happen overnight, but it's doable."

 The USGS is currently helping to rebuild the scientific expertise of the Afghanistan Geological Survey, teaching the researchers modern techniques such as remote sensing.
 "We want to bring the Afghanistan Geological Survey into the 21st century," Medlin said.
 "The aim is to help the Afghans develop their mineral resources in a sustainable way."

 Mining and other forms of natural resources development can lead to graft, corruption, social unrest and environmental degradation.
-Other nations rich in resources such as Botswana, Chile and Norway could provide Afghanistan good models to emulate in order to avoid these problems, said Marcia McNutt, editor-in-chief of the journal Science and director of the USGS in the summer of 2012.
+Other nations rich in resources such as Botswana, Chile and Norway could provide Afghanistan good models to emulate in order to avoid these problems, said Marcia McNutt, who was editor-in-chief of the journal Science and director of the USGS in the summer of 2012.